Naso, Bemidabar, & Vayakheil: Reconstructing

 3. Breuggemann’s interpretation goes farther: “The speaker does not for a moment entertain the thought that the trouble comes from guilt or failure.
 It is because of Yahweh’s irresponsible absence, which is regarded as not only unfortunate, but unfaithful to covenant.”
 (Walter Breuggemann, The Message of the Psalms, Augsburg Publishing House, 1984, p.
 59)

-Vayakheil & Ki Tissa: Second Chance
+Vayakheil & Ki Tisa: Second Chance

 During the first forty days and forty nights, God gives Moses the plans for building a holy sanctuary, its furnishings, and the vestments and accoutrements of its priests.
 Meanwhile, the people below are afraid that Moses has died in the fire on top of the mountain.
-In last week’s Torah portion, Ki Tissa, they tell Aaron, the deputy leader:
+In last week’s Torah portion, Ki Tisa, they tell Aaron, the deputy leader:

 “Get up!
 Make for us a god that will go in front of us, because this man Moses who brought us up from the land of Egypt, we don’t know what happened to him!”
 (Exodus/Shemot 32:1)

-During his second forty days on the mountaintop, Moses persuades the God-character to forgive the people for making an idol (the golden calf), and to reveal more of the divine personality to him.
+During his second forty days on the mountaintop, Moses persuades the God-character to forgive the people for making the golden calf idol, and to reveal more of the divine personality to him.
 Meanwhile, the people below wait patiently for Moses to return.
-When he does, they are afraid of what happened to him.

 And Aaron and all the Israelites saw Moses, and hey!—the skin of his face was radiating light!
 And they were afraid to come near him.
 (Exodus 34:30)